Outwardly Australian Cinema

 Nevertheless, the humans ensconced in this machine, on the surface, seem more than happy to be a part of this robotic ritual as seen in the jovial interaction between two gentleman to the left of frame.
 This is highlighted further in the next shot by the saccharine tonality of the receptionist positioned in the centre of the room, her luring mannerisms invite Monsieur Hulot in on a human level, however, the automated swivel of her chair ceases their brief unity like an off switch.
 This suggests that under the veneer, it is a cold and spurious landscape.

 The peripheral features in the frame have a colour palette that ventures no further than, whites, blacks and various greys; the tones of cold metal in a machine.
-To reinforce the visual temperature of the shot, the cubicles themselves have a slight turquoise hue that is akin to icebergs floating in a cold lifeless sea, strengthening a sense human disconnection.
+To reinforce the visual temperature of the shot, the cubicles themselves have a slight turquoise hue that is akin to icebergs floating in a cold lifeless sea, strengthening the sense of human disconnection.

 It terms of the audio component of the shot, there is an underlying electronic hum that dominates the voices of the humans and there is very little audible person to person communication.
 This constant buzz suggests that this place is perhaps faulty and more robot than it is human, it could short circuit and breakdown at any moment.
 Perhaps Tati means to suggest that, because the new technological society is ultimately man-made, it must therefore also be flawed.
 The ominous, ever-present buzzing in this shot is a persistent reminder of the underlying imperfection and fallibility of the new order.